 “In order to paint permanent marks on themselves they undergo intense pain.
 To do this they use needles, sharpened awls, or thorns.
 With these instruments they pierce the skin and trace images of animals or monsters, for example an eagle, a serpent, a dragon, or any other figure they like, which they engrave on their faces, their necks, their chests, or other parts of their bodies.
 Then, while the punctures which form the designs are fresh and bleeding, they rub in charcoal or some other black color which mixes with the blood and penetrates the wound.
 The image is then indelibly imprinted on the skin.
 The custom is so widespread that I believe that in many of these native tribes it would be impossible to find a single individual who is not marked in this way.”

 — Quoted in full from: Vanishing tattoo: First Nations tattoos

-“Early jesuit accounts testify to the widespread practice of tattooing among native americans.
-Among the Chickasaw, outstanding warriors were recognised by their tattoos.
+“Early Jesuit accounts testify to the widespread practice of tattooing among native americans.
+Among the Chickasaw, outstanding warriors were recognized by their tattoos.
 Among the Ontario Iroquoians, elaborate tattoos reflected high status.
 In north-west America, Inuit women’s chins were tattooed to indicate marital status and group identity.”

 — Quoted in full from Design Boom: Tattoo History